araobp/virtual-showroom/README.md

 ## Goal

 The goal is to realize Chatbot with humanity.
 It is a dream from 25 years ago to realize Chatbot with humanity for me.

+My another dream is to realize a (real) VR theater with 240-degree images or movies.
+Chatbots in this project work in a (virtual) VR theater.

 This project uses human models made with Blender and MPFB2 to realize Digital Human.